RizkiePratama/beacon/README.md

 # Passing arguments to cmd

 Lighthouse will pass any unrecognized arguments it gets on to the cmd handler.
-The preferred way to pass arguments for your cmd handler to lighthouse is like this:
+The preferred way to pass arguments for your cmd handler to beacon is like this:

-    lighthouse -- some-cmd-argument --some-cmd-option | sh
+    beacon -- some-cmd-argument --some-cmd-option | sh

 Using the GNU standard '--' to tell Lighthouse not to attempt to parse arguments beyond that point.
-This is important, as it prevents Lighthouse from seeing `--some-cmd-option`, attempting to recognize it as a lighthouse option, and failing.
-It also means you can reuse option characters used by lighthouse for your cmd handler (eg. '-c'), if you need to.
+This is important, as it prevents Lighthouse from seeing `--some-cmd-option`, attempting to recognize it as a beacon option, and failing.
+It also means you can reuse option characters used by beacon for your cmd handler (eg. '-c'), if you need to.

 Syntax